The show is booking until Saturday 2 November 2019 at London's Dominion Theatre.

-Rising to fame as Scott Robinson in Australian soap Neighbours, Jason turned to music in 1989 with his debut Ten Good Reasons release.
-Alongside his Olivier Award nominated turn in Joseph, his stage credits include Chitty Chitty Bang Bang, Priscilla, Annie Get Your Gun and more.
+Original London Joseph Jason Donovan returns to the West End as the Pharaoh.
+In this madcap role, Donovan performs the hit track Song of the King, reimagined for this brand new production like never before.
+Rising to fame as Scott Robinson in Australian soap Neighbours, Donovan turned to music in 1989 with his debut single Ten Good Reasons.
+Alongside his Olivier Award-nominated turn in Joseph, his stage credits include Chitty Chitty Bang Bang, Priscilla, Annie Get Your Gun and more.

-Double Olivier Award winner Sheridan Smith made her TV debut in 1999 in ITV’s comedy series Dark Ages and went on to become a renowned household name on the long running cult series Two Pints of Lager and a Packet of Crisps.
-Sheridan made her stage debut at the Donmar Warehouse in Into the Woods, and has since gone on to establish herself as one of the leading actresses in UK theatre.
+Sheridan Smith takes on the role of the Narrator.
+The double Olivier Award winner made her TV debut in 1999 in ITV’s comedy series Dark Ages and went on to become a renowned household name on the long-running cult series Two Pints of Lager and a Packet of Crisps.
+Smith made her stage debut at the Donmar Warehouse in Into the Woods and has since gone on to establish herself as one of the leading actresses in UK theatre.

 She earned her first Olivier Award Nomination for her performance in Little Shop of Horrors at the Menier Chocolate Factory and in the West End, and in 2009 was awarded her first Olivier Award for her role of Elle Woods in the West End production of Legally Blonde the Musical.
 She also won the 2012 Olivier Award for Best Supporting Performance and the Evening Standard Theatre Award for Best Actress for her role of Doris in Flare Path.